lambdaclass/concrete/ROADMAP.md

 Done when: modules/imports, project shape, tests, core diagnostics, bytes/text/ path boundaries, and collections have documented semantics, gates, and enough implementation to support the next usability phase.

-Build these six items before the external-validation trial, medium real-workload examples, or any contract/VC syntax that depends on collections, bytes/text/path, or project layout.

 1. Stabilize modules and imports before packages grow: module names, file layout, visibility, import resolution, cycle diagnostics, and generated